Master of Agribusiness

 What will you learn?

-The Centre for Global Food and Resources has conducted extensive research with some of Australia’s leading agribusiness firms to develop a program that has effective integration of academic knowledge and industry application.
-This program will help you to refine the practical research, advisory, and business skills necessary for a successful career in food and agricultural related industries.
+The Master of Agribusiness will help you to refine the practical research, advisory, and business skills necessary for a successful career in food and agricultural related industries.

 2019 Entry requirements & pathways